jacobgranttrading/LendingHomeCaseStudy/README.md

 ---

 **FinTech Leaders Are Attracting Billions** - FinTech Lenders are a major sector of the FinTech business boom and have played a major role in attracting Billions in investment dollars  from investors by offering borrowers a streamlined user experience that offers easier and faster ways to borrow money.
-Over the last 8 years investment in the Fintech sector has grown from > “$2 Billion in 2010 to over 50 Billion in 2018. [source]( https://techcrunch.com/2019/12/22/fintechs-next-decade-will-look-radically-different/)”
+Over the last 8 years investment in the Fintech sector has grown from > “$2 Billion in 2010 to over 50 Billion in 2018. [source.]( https://techcrunch.com/2019/12/22/fintechs-next-decade-will-look-radically-different/)”

 ---